 It is also a good way to catch any differences in actual usage and what you are being charged.

-Your electricity meter that comes with your home may be faulty, old, or both – so having an independent metre can help you compare.
+Your electricity meter that comes with your home may be faulty, old, or both – so having an independent meter can help you compare.

-Likewise, a leaky tap or pipe can cause you to pay more for your water bill you’re your genuine usage in any particular month.
+Likewise, a leaky boiler, tap or pipe can cause you to pay more for your water bill than your genuine usage in any particular month.

-Stay vigilant and make sure that each month you are only forking out what you need for what you actually use.
-On that note you could;
+Stay vigilant and make sure that each month, you are only forking out what you need for what you actually use.

 Invest In Thermostatic Radiator Valves